How to choose the best IVA provider?

 - Be completely free – If you arrange an IVA through IVA Advice, you will not pay any upfront fees for an Individual Voluntary Arrangement.
 Ever.

 - Be highly reviewed – The best indicator of how a company will perform is based on what their customers say about them.
-If the debt advice they have been providing is rated highly rated, this will usually mean future experiences with that company will also be high quality.
+The best IVA companies are highly rated, this will usually mean future experiences with that company will also be high quality.
 If a company has negative reviews, or even a lack of positive reviews – we will not use them.
 Independent reviews must be visible on an established review website, such as Google or Trustpilot.

 - Offer the lowest monthly payments – Some IVA companies start their minimum payments at levels which are unaffordable for people that are struggling with debt, this includes some debt charities and debt management companies.
 It is important that the IVA’s available have a very low minimum monthly payment, so most people can afford the monthly repayments even if their situations have recently changed.